 “I had an appointment with a consultant last week and was given a date for induction, although I wasn’t really asked whether I wanted it and it was all very fast.
 There’s no medical reason for inducing me, it’s just that I’ll be 41 weeks pregnant on that date.
 When I got home and thought about it and read more, I decided I wanted to cancel it.
 But how do I do that?”

-If a pound dropped from the sky every time someone came to my website because they were searching for information about induction of labour, I wouldn’t need a crowdfunding page to support it!
-Induction of labour is one of the most commonly searched-for topics on my website and, this year, I saw that a good number of people had come to my site after searching for variations on the question, ‘How to cancel a labour induction?’
-This has also come up in my workshops, as birth folk tell me stories about women who have been given an unwanted induction date.
-So, with the usual disclaimers that this isn’t midwifery or medical advice and that women need to make decisions based on a careful assessment of their individual situation and needs and ideally after a discussion with a woman-centred caregiver who understands their situation and needs, I felt this needed a bit of discussion.
+I have also heard many stories about women who have been given an unwanted induction date.
+So, with the usual disclaimers that this isn’t midwifery or medical advice and that everyone needs to make decisions based on a careful assessment of their individual situation and needs and ideally after a discussion with a caregiver who understands their situation and needs, here’s some information.

 Induction isn’t compulsory

-The ‘how do I cancel an induction?’ question is a sad indictment on the maternity services in the area in which women are asking this question.
+The ‘how do I cancel labour induction?’ question is a sad indictment on the maternity services.
 It underlines the way in which many women don’t feel that they are at the centre of or in control of their maternity care.
-I am both immensely grateful to Beverley Beech for writing Am I Allowed and immensely sad that she needed to write it.
-But in her words,

 There are pros and cons of induction